MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/administration-center-api.md

 # The Business Central Administration Center API

-The [!INCLUDE[prodadmincenter](../developer/includes/prodadmincenter.md)] API enables administrators to programmatically perform administrative tasks for a [!INCLUDE[prodshort](../developer/includes/prodshort.md)] tenant.
-Using the API, administrators can query and work with production and sandbox environments for the tenant, set up administrative notifications, and view telemetry for events on the tenant.
+The [!INCLUDE[prodadmincenter](../developer/includes/prodadmincenter.md)] API enables administrators to programmatically do administrative tasks for a [!INCLUDE[prodshort](../developer/includes/prodshort.md)] tenant.
+With the API, administrators can, for example:

+-Query and work with production and sandbox environments for the tenant
+- Set up administrative notifications
+- View telemetry for events on the tenant

-See [The Business Central Administration Center](tenant-admin-center.md) for more details on administrative capabilities.
+For more information about administrative capabilities, see [The Business Central Administration Center](tenant-admin-center.md).
 This article describes the API contracts for these administrative capabilities.

 ## Location
 The [!INCLUDE[prodadmincenter](../developer/includes/prodadmincenter.md)] API is located at the following URL: https://api.businesscentral.dynamics.com.

 ## Setting up Azure Active Directory (AAD) based authentication
-Sign in to the [Azure Portal](https://portal.azure.com) to register your client application as an app and enable it to call the [!INCLUDE[prodadmincenter](../developer/includes/prodadmincenter.md)] API.
+Sign in to the [Azure portal](https://portal.azure.com) to register your client application as an app and enable it to call the [!INCLUDE[prodadmincenter](../developer/includes/prodadmincenter.md)] API.

 1. Follow the instructions in the [Integrating applications with Azure Active Directory](/azure/active-directory/develop/active-directory-integrating-applications) article.
 The next steps elaborate on some of the specific settings you must enable.
 2. Give the application a **Name**, such as **Business Central Web Service Client**.
 3. For **Application type**, choose either **Native** or **Web app/API** depending on your scenario.
 The code examples below assume **Native**.
 4. Choose a **Redirect URI**.
-In the case of a **Native** app, you can choose for example: **BusinessCentralWebServiceClient://auth**.
-In the case of a **Web app/API** app, set the value to the actual URL of the web application.
+If it's a **Native** app, you can choose for example: **BusinessCentralWebServiceClient://auth**.
+If it's a **Web app/API** app, set the value to the actual URL of the web application.
 5. During the registration of the app, make sure to go to **Settings**, and then under **API ACCESS**, choose **Required permissions**.
 Choose **Add**, and then under **Add API Access**, choose **Select an API** and search for the **Dynamics 365** option.
 Choose **Dynamics 365**, select **Delegated permissions**, and then choose the **Done** button.
     > [!NOTE]
-    > If **Dynamics 365** does not show up in search, it's because the tenant does not have any knowledge of Dynamics 365.
+    > If **Dynamics 365** doesn't show up in search, it's because the tenant doesn't have any knowledge of Dynamics 365.
 To make it visible, an easy way is to register for a [free trial](https://signup.microsoft.com/signup?sku=6a4a1628-9b9a-424d-bed5-4118f0ede3fd&ru=https%3A%2F%2Fbusinesscentral.dynamics.com%2FSandbox%2F%3FredirectedFromSignup%3D1) for Dynamics 365 Business Central with a user from the directory.
 6. Make a note of both the **Application ID** and the **Redirect URI**.
-They will be needed later.
+They'll be needed later.

 ## Getting an access token